oeg-upm/spanish-termex/README.md

-# spanish-termex
-State of the art of automatic term extraction and keyword extraction for English and Spanish languages.
-This repository contains the scripts for the translation of SemEval2010 and 2017 datasets for keyword extraction into Spanish language.
-Also, the evaluation process with the main soa AKE methods implemented by the library PKE is developed.
+# Benchmark for Automatic Keyword Extraction in Spanish: Datasets and Methods
+Tasks such as document indexing or information retrieval still seem to heavily rely on keywords, even in the LLMs era.
+However, there is still a need for automatic keyword extraction works and training sets in languages other than English.
+To the best of our knowledge, no datasets for keyword extraction in Spanish are publicly available for training or evaluation purposes.
+Additionally, those innovative keyword extraction methods that rely on language models are not being adapted to language models in other languages.
+To palliate this situation, this work proposes a method to translate into Spanish two of the main gold standard datasets used by community, while preserving semantics and terms.
+Then, the main state-of-the-art methods are evaluated against the new translated datasets.
+The methods used for the evaluation have been configured or re-implemented for Spanish.

 ## Installation
 On Python 3.9